Gundam: Battle Assault (video game): Development and release

-Gundam: Battle Assault was developed by most of the same team at Natsume who previously worked on Shin Kidō Senki Gundam Wing: Endless Duel (1996) for Super Famicom and The Battle Master (1997) for PlayStation.
+Gundam: Battle Assault was developed by most of the same team at Natsume Co., Ltd. who previously worked on Shin Kidō Senki Gundam Wing: Endless Duel (1996) for Super Famicom and The Battle Master (1997) for PlayStation.
 Mitsuo Matsumoto lead its development as chief director alongside co-producers Kosak Kawamoto and Norihiko Ushimura.
-Hiromichi Komuro, Hiroyuki Iwatsuki and Toshiyasu Miyabe served as co-programmers of the game, wihle Shunichi Taniguchi and Kunio Suzuki acted as co-designers.
+Hiromichi Komuro, Hiroyuki Iwatsuki and Toshiyasu Miyabe served as co-programmers of the game, while Shunichi Taniguchi and Kunio Suzuki acted as co-designers.
 Atsushi Shigeta was responsible for the character designs, with Kunio Ōkawara acting as designer of the Psycho Gundam MK-III.
 The soundtrack was composed by Nobuo Ito.
 Other people collaborated in its development as well.
 The title makes use of multi-limbed sprites that are individually animated instead of hand-drawn animation, giving the mechs a marionette-like aspect.

-Gundam: Battle Assault was first released in Japan as Gundam: The Battle Master 2 on March 12, 1998, featuring an original cast of characters and its plot revolved around Mobile Suit bounty hunter Gloria stumbling upon an amnesiac child called Pixie, who is subject of attacks from enemies.
+Gundam: Battle Assault was first released in Japan as Gundam: The Battle Master 2 on March 12, 1998, featuring an original cast of characters and a plot revolving around Mobile Suit bounty hunter Gloria stumbling upon an amnesiac child called Pixie, who is the subject of attacks from enemies.
 When Mobile Suit Gundam Wing began airing on Cartoon Network in the United States via Toonami, Bandai localized The Battle Master 2 as Battle Assault for English-speaking audiences on November 6, 2000.
-The localization replaced the original cast with characters from other Gundam series and featuring modified dialogue for its story mode, which was now tied to Gundam Wing.
-The localization also removed the Hamma Hamma mobile suit from the roster and was replaced with the Wing Gundam, though this new mech is a Zeta Gundam with a different visual design.
+The localization replaced the original cast with characters from other Gundam series and featured modified dialogue for its story mode, which was now tied to Gundam Wing.
+The localization also removed the Hamma Hamma mobile suit from the roster and replaced it with the Wing Gundam, though this new mech is a Zeta Gundam with a different visual design.
 The localized version was later released in Japan on April 26, 2001.
-The game was also released in PAL regions on December 21, 2001.
+The game was also released in the United Kingdom on December 7, 2001.